Fire Ants | Information and treatments

 Help keep Queensland free from fire ants

-- Fire ants are an invasive pest which will have a significant impact on the Australia way of life if they become established.
+- Fire ants are a dangerous, invasive pest which will have a significant impact on the Australia way of life if they become established.

-- The Queensland Government have a fire ant program in place to contain and eliminate the fire ant infestation.
+- The National Fire Ant Eradication Program is in place to contain and eliminate the fire ant infestation.

-- It’s important that homeowners and business owners in South East Queensland help in the fire ant control efforts.
+- However, it’s important that homeowners and business owners in South East Queensland help in the fire ant control efforts.

 What should you do if you think you have fire ants?